Hoover High School senior shot and killed while attending friend’s vigil

 CARSON, California.
 (KGPE) – A 17-year-old Hoover High School senior was shot and killed over the weekend in Carson.
-Family says she was attending a vigil for a friend when someone opened fire on the people outside.
+The family says she was attending a vigil for a friend when someone opened fire on the people outside.

 Dalelaja Hearn and a friend, a 19-year-old woman from Carson, were both shot in the chest and killed.